 Our Adjustable Narrowband Isolators can be tuned to maximize the peak isolation for any wavelength within a narrow spectral range (shaded in this graph based on theoretical data).
 Please see the Wavelength Tuning tab for more details.

-Thorlabs' Free-Space Adjustable Narrowband MIR Optical Isolators are designed for use in the MIR spectral range (2.20 - 9.80 µm).
+Thorlabs' Free-Space Adjustable Narrowband MIR Optical Isolators offer operating ranges that span 2.20 - 4.55 µm and are designed for use in the MIR spectral range.
 Optical isolators, also known as Faraday isolators, are magneto-optic devices that preferentially transmit light along a single direction, shielding upstream optics from back reflections.
 Back reflections can create a number of instabilities in light sources, including intensity noise, frequency shifts, mode hopping, and loss of mode lock.
 In addition, intense back-reflected light can permanently damage optics.
 Please see the Isolator Tutorial tab for an explanation of the operating principles of a Faraday isolator.

 Click to Enlarge

 These isolators are factory aligned to provide peak isolation at the specified center wavelength.
 They also offer the user the ability to adjust the alignment of the output polarizer with respect to the input polarizer, allowing the peak of the isolation curve to lie anywhere within a 50 - 200 nm range; see the tables below for details.
 Please see the Isolator Types tab for additional design details and representative graphs of the wavelength-dependent isolation.